 Programme Overview

-The academic programme of the 2012 Congress will be organised on the same principles as previous World Economic History Congresses: the 5-day congress will comprise approximately 100 sessions, with each day divided into four time blocks of 90 minutes each (two before and two after lunch).
+The theme for the XVIth World Economic History Congress in South Africa is "The Roots of Development".
+Sessions on all topics in economic history were welcomed in the Call for Papers: the history of economics, demographic history, social history, urban history, cultural history, gender studies, methodological aspects of historical research, and related fields.
+The academic programme for WEHC 2012 will be organised on the same principles as previous World Economic History Congresses: the 5-day congress will comprise more than 100 sessions, with each day divided into four time blocks of 90 minutes each (two before and two after lunch).

-Preliminary Programme
+Programme

-The preliminary programme is now available for viewing.
+The programme is now available for viewing.
 Every effort has been made to avoid duplications; unfortunately this has not always been possible and some presenters will have to make the necessary arrangements to manage their time and presentation.
 No further re-arrangement of sessions can be accommodated at this stage.

-To view the preliminary programme click here.
+To view the programme click here.

 To see the sessions accepted in the Call for Sessions, please click here.